KamiKunDesu/100DaysOfCode-Python/Readme.md

 added in a little extra by making a decoder that can decode the message even without a shift)
 * Day 9 - Secret Auction (Demonstrates an understanding of python dictionaries at a basic level)
 * Day 10 - Calculator (Demonstrates an understanding of functions that have outputs)
+* Day 11 - Blackjack (This is the capstone project that brings together all of the things that were learned on previous days)

 ## Technologies